New healthcare treatments should work well. When reading a story, people want to know: How effective is the intervention? Do the numbers back it up?

 If a story is about preclinical research like a mouse or monkey study, it must point out that researchers have no guarantee that the intervention will provide the same benefit to people.

-The plural of anecdote is not data.
-Patient vignettes make engaging reading but they are not data.
+And, stories that rely too heavily on patient anecdotes may be unrepresentative of the true benefit.
+The same goes for unchallenged exaggerated quotes (“this is a real game-changer/breakthrough/cure” etc), which can throw a story out of balance and overshadow the statistics.
 When a story is top heavy with personal stories, it makes it hard for readers to sustain their critical thinking when (if) they get to information that is quantitative.
 If you hear glowing patient anecdotes about how well something worked, always ask yourself if that was a representative example.
-A single unchallenged exaggerated success story can throw the whole framing of benefits out of balance.

 Victor Montori, MD, is a medical professor and diabetes specialist at the Mayo Clinic: